New York Custody and Co-Parenting Laws

 The child’s preference, depending on age and maturity

 No single factor decides the outcome.
-Judges look at the whole picture and aim to create a parenting arrangement that reflects the child’s best interest today and provides long-term stability.
+Judges look at the whole picture and aim to create a parenting arrangement that meets the child’s needs now while supporting long-term stability.

 Physical Custody (Residential Custody)